 Expedite Processing: Three weeks (minimum).
-If you are travelling in fewer than eight weeks, consider
+If you are traveling in fewer than eight weeks, consider using

 Routine Processing: Six weeks (minimum).
-If you are not travelling for eight or more weeks, please use Routine Processing.
+If you are not traveling for eight or more weeks, please use Routine Processing.

 Processing times for passports can increase with short notice.
 Please make every effort to apply for your passports as early as possible!